PawseySC/container-workflows/_episodes/01-docker-intro.md

 * Modular (can easily combine multiple containers that work together)

+### Terminology ###

+An **image** is a file (or set of files) that contains the application and all its dependencies, libraries, run-time systems, etc. required to run.
+You can copy images around, upload them, download them etc.

+A **container** is an instantiation of an image.
+That is, it's a process that Docker creates and starts up, and an image is run inside a container.
+You can run multiple containers from the same image, much like you might run the same application with different options or arguments.

+In general, an image corresponds to a file, a container corresponds to a process.

+A **Dockerfile** is a recipe to build an image.

+A **registry** is a server application where images are stored and can be accessed by users.
+It can be public (e.g. Docker Hub) or private.

 ### Containers and your workflow ###

 There are a number of reasons for using containers in your daily work: